Allan Williams: Life after the Beatles

 Years later, Williams and the Beatles spoke fondly of one another, with McCartney describing Williams in The Beatles Anthology as 'a great guy'.
 In the 1970s, Williams played a crucial role in producing the first Beatles conventions to be staged in Liverpool, and he was a perennial VIP guest at the city's annual Beatle Week Festivals.
 In 1975, he published a memoir, The Man Who Gave the Beatles Away, to which Lennon gave his endorsement.
 Recovering a tape of a latter-day Beatles show in Hamburg (performing on New Year's Eve of 1962–63), he saw it released (in 1977) as Live! at the Star-Club in Hamburg, Germany; 1962.
-The tapes were subsequently rereleased and bootlegged multiple times in the years since under different titles on budget labels.
+The tapes were rereleased and bootlegged multiple times in the years since under different titles on budget labels.
 In 1999 the micro-budget film All Those Years Ago was released by Shotmaker Productions.
 The film is largely based on William's own recollections of his time managing the fledgling Beatles.
 Although initially flattered and sympathetic to the film, in his second book, A Fool on the Hill, Williams described the film makers as being deceitful and the film as "utter rubbish".
 The Man Who Gave the Beatles Away is also the title of a musical by Irish playwright Ronan Wilmot, which was performed at the New Theatre in Dublin in 2002.

 Williams carried on speaking at Beatles conventions from Liverpool to Singapore and South America.
 The Jacaranda reopened after a brief hiatus under new management in the mid-1990s and saw success build upon its cult status throughout the following decade; it remains a popular venue for young and old lovers of live music and hosted many gigs for Liverpool's Sound City music festival.

 Williams gave an extended interview in the 1982 documentary, The Compleat Beatles.

 In the early to mid 1980s he had a stall at the entrance to the burgeoning Camden Market in London, where he would sell old brassware including taps and accessories.

 In 2012 French comics Gihef and Vanders published Liverfool (Emmanuel Proust Editions) in which they relate Allan Williams's encounter with the "Fab Four" and their first steps together.

 On 9 May 2016, at a ceremony in Liverpool Town Hall, Williams was made a Citizen of Honour of the City of Liverpool, awarded by Liverpool City Council for his services to the local music scene.

 Williams is briefly seen in Peter Jackson's 2021 The Beatles: Get Back documentary constructed from unused footage originally shot by Michael Lindsay-Hogg while making the Let It Be film in 1969.

-He died on 30 December 2016 in Liverpool at 86 years old.
+Allan Williams died in Liverpool on 30 December 2016, at the age of 86.

+In 2024 Williams was portrayed by Eddie Suzy Izzard in the British biographical film Midas Man, about the life of music entrepreneur Brian Epstein.